SparkPost/pizza-bot/README.md

 From Dominos.
 So, hot pizza.
 Well, maybe hot, but definitely at least warm pizza.
 From Dominos.
 OK, let's not get hung up on the definitions of "pizza" or "food".
 The bot will be awesome, I promise.

-And when you're done you'll get a feel for how to take an idea and make it real!
+Whether or not you want to actually _eat_ Domino's "pizza", this project will show us how to take a fun idea (a Slack bot that delivers pizza), break it down in to small and manageable steps, and work with real-life (sometimes messy) external libraries to make your idea become a real thing.

 Before we begin, let's do a little set up.

 ## Things You Need Before We Start

 ### Node